Posted on Feb 15, 2018

-Updated February 15, 2018: This post, originally published on March 15, 2017, has been updated to include changes brought by the 2018 Tax Cuts and Jobs Act.
-These changes are preceded with the word “Update” and are in italics.
+Note: This post, originally published on March 15, 2017, has been updated to include changes brought by the 2018 Tax Cuts and Jobs Act.
+These changes are indicated in blue italics.

 Our high net worth clients often want to get their children interested in finance and investing at a young age.
 Along with this desire comes setting up brokerage accounts, which may produce taxable income to the child.
 There are two different ways to report your child’s unearned taxable income: the parents can report it on their tax return by attaching Form 8814 to their Form 1040, or the child can report in on their tax return by attaching Form 8615 to their Form 1040.